top of page

 The animals that we have are made by Schleich.
 They are my favourite brand as they are made from really solid plastic, are totally realistic and beautifully hand-painted.

-To make our little small world invitation, I just popped into the garden and cut some grass (currently a bit on the long side!) and put it in a tray with our Schleich giant tortoise, tiger, lion and leopard.
-It was a bit like a savannah in Africa!
+To make this real grass small world play, I just popped into the garden , cut some grass that was a bit on the long side, and put it in a tray with our Schleich giant tortoise, tiger, lion and leopard.

 Mr 2 saw me cutting the grass and was desperate to help, so I let him have a little bit of scissor practice first.
 When we put the grass in the tray it made the room smell of that lovely, freshly mowed lawn scent and he couldn't wait to get stuck in!

 Mr 2 started making the animals jump up and down on the grass.
-I think this was his way of showing excitement - he has speech delay so often expresses himself non-verbally like this.
+I think this was his way of showing excitement - he has speech delay so often expresses himself non-verbally like this - by moving toys in an exaggerated way to communicate what they are doing.

 He then ran to our box of animals and got out his favourite, the pig, and started feeding him the grass, making his version of 'num num' noises.
-We saw some pigs on a farm the other day, so this was Mr 2 acting out a real life experience and making sense of the world around him.
+We saw some pigs on a farm the other day, so this was Mr 2 acting out a real life experience and using this playful activity to make sense of the world around him.

 He then started asking me what tigers normally eat.
 We talked about some of the things they hunt, he then decided that his tiger wanted to eat lizard, so he gave lizard some animal "friends that will stop him being eaten".